Medically reviewed by Katelyn Hagerty, FNP

 However, despite how consuming the common symptoms may feel — they are usually resolved within six months from the time the related stressful life event(s) take place.

-The symptoms may also be worked out when the life stressors or the outcomes associated with them are removed.
+The symptoms may also be worked out when the life stressors or the outcomes associated with them are removed, according to the Official Journal of the World Psychiatric Association.

-If you are experiencing situational depression, any number of social issues or difficult life circumstances may be to blame for your condition.
+If you are experiencing situational depression, any number of social issues or major life changes may be to blame for your condition.

 These include risk factors such as: